CNAG-Biomedical-Informatics/convert-pheno/README.md

 The module will be uploaded to CPAN once the paper is submitted.

-Please see a more comprehensive documentation [here](https://convert-pheno.readthedocs.io/en/latest).
+Please see a more comprehensive documentation at [Read The Docs](https://convert-pheno.readthedocs.io/en/latest).

 # SUMMARY